matomesc/gossip/README.md

 var node = new gossip.Node('ipc://temp-monitor');

-// Join the node with the gauges.
-This will also let you send messages to any nodes that are known
+// Join the monitor to the gauges.
+This will allows the node to send messages to any nodes that are known
 // by the node you are connecting to. node.join('ipc://temp-gauges');